HON95/URL-Manager/README.md

 ## TODO

 - CI and Docker image.
-- Version file and version in Prometheus metadata metric.
 - Metrics on separate port to avoid upstream filtering.
 - Simple unit tests.